 - Never My Fault: When Joseph is fired from being the Jacksons' manager, he blames the businessmen he admittedly brought in for help for turning his sons' against him.
 Joseph completely avoids the fact that a few weeks prior, he was revealed to be cheating on their mother, which no doubt made their decision a lot easier.

-- Rejecting the Consolation Prize: While performing at a local talent competition, the Jacksons refuse to accept the second runner-up prize, which was a color television.
+- Rejecting the Consolation Prize: While performing at a local talent competition, the Jacksons refuse to accept the second runner-up prize, which was a colour television.